Teln0/MindustryLangCompiler/README.md

 from the command line.
 You can then pipe the output into a file if you want.
 A rust toolchain is needed if you want to compile this project from scratch for yourself.

+See the test.txt for the syntax (it's really not hard).

 Enjoy, I guess ?

 PS : keep in mind that this project was just a little tool I made for myself, so there's not much fancy stuff going on.